• Home

 ER Ambassadors are dedicated to educating the public about the south Florida ecosystem and the restoration of the Everglades.

 Membership is open to any student in the school.
-Virtual meetings are held every Wednesday in room 522 from 3:10-3:45.
+Meetings are every Wednesday in room 522 from 3:10-3:45.
 Everyone in the school is invited to attend and be a member.

 Picture